What Is the Difference between Varicose and Spider Veins?

 Both of these vein conditions stem from similar root issues.
-With varicose veins, the problems stems from non-functioning valves of blood vessels.
-The blood moving through the vein can’t move forward properly so it goes backwards, causing an enlarged vein.
-Spider veins come from the same issue, although their likelihood can be worsened by conditions like obesity, heredity, pregnancy and menopause.
+With varicose veins, the problems stem from malfunctioning valves in blood vessels.
+The blood moving through the vein does not move forward properly, causing an enlarged vein.
+Spider veins come from the same issue, although their likelihood can be worsened by conditions like obesity, heredity, pregnancy, and menopause.

 Varicose Veins and Spider Veins: How They Differ

-Varicose and spider veins have a lot in common, but the main way they differ is in appearance.
+Varicose and spider veins have a lot in common, but the main difference is in appearance.
 Varicose veins are raised, swollen blood vessels that twist and turn beneath the skin.
-Spider veins, similarly, are smaller blood vessels in various colors, such as red, purple and blue.
+Spider veins are smaller, more superficial blood vessels.
 Additionally, varicose veins can be very painful, while spider veins typically don’t hurt.
-Spider veins are typically smaller and more superficial, whereas varicose veins are larger and deeper.

 In addition to the visual cues for vein conditions, there are other warning signs.
-When you’re experiencing some or all of the following symptoms, you may be dealing with varicose or spider veins:
+If you’re experiencing some or all of the following symptoms, you may be dealing with varicose or spider veins:

 - Leg muscle cramps